tucats/validator/README.md

 | enum | strings | A list of strings separated by vertical bars enumerating the allowed field values |
 | matchcase| | The enumerated values must match case to match the field value |

+Note that some operations cannot be performed on all data types.
+For example, `min` and `max` can be used with a time.Time value to compare the time provided in the JSON to specific time values.
+However, these are not applicable to fields containing maps.
+By contrast, a map can only support the `enum` operator to validate the key values in the map.
+There are no validations for the values of the map.

 Here is an example of a set of structures that are to be used to process JSON data.
 The associated `json` and `validate` tags indicate how the field names are handled by JSON and the additional validation to be done.